 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-Throughout the trek, the mighty peaks of Annapurna I, Annapurna II, Annapurna III, Annapurna IV are on display.
-You will also see other incredible peaks, including the iconic picture perfect Machhapuchhre, Dhaulagiri, Manaslu, Gangapurna and Tilicho Peak.
+Throughout the trek, the mighty peaks of Annapurna I, Annapurna II, Annapurna III, and Annapurna IV are on display.
+You will also see other incredible peaks, including the iconic picture-perfect Machhapuchhre, Dhaulagiri, Manaslu, Gangapurna, and Tilicho Peak.

-The Annapurna Circuit official begins in Lamjung, climbing up to Manang, crossing the trek’s highest point is at the Thorong La Pass (5,416 m) before descending back down to the Pokhara valley.
+The Annapurna Circuit Trek official begins in Lamjung, climbing up to Manang, crossing the trek’s highest point at the Thorong La Pass (5,416 m) before descending back down to the Pokhara Valley.

 You can take many different variations on the circuit.
 Depending on your budget and timeframe you can take as little as 5 days to complete the circuit or as many as 17—it’s completely up to you!

 The trek is perfect for people who are in good health with average physical fitness.
 You do not need to have previous trekking experience.

 On average you will be walking for 7 hours per day, which allows for steady altitude gain and proper acclimatization.

 The circuit begins in the district of Lamjung, which is reached by road from Kathmandu.
 There are a number of different starting points, depending on how long you wish your itinerary to be, and whether you want to avoid walking on a jeep track.

 Bold Adventures recommends commencing the trek from Danaque, which is around a 10 to 11-hour drive from Kathmandu.

 The trek finishes in Jomsom from where it is a short 30-minute flight to Pokhara.
 Alternatively, you may choose to take a jeep to Pokhara, which is around an 8 to 9-hour drive.